CZ-NIC/fred-docs/Features/index.rst

 .. rubric:: Target audience

-Acquirer, tester, (system administrator, developer)
+Acquirers, testers, (system administrators, developers)

 .. rubric:: Purpose

-Determine if the system can satisfy your needs, compare with other products, find advanced or not-so-obvious usage, have checklist for verification, (be aware of the logic behind the features).
+Determining if the system can satisfy your needs, comparing it with other products, finding advanced or not-so-obvious usage, having checklist for verification.

 .. struct-end